ZQuestClassic/ZQuestClassic/docs-www/source/zscript-lang/declarations/vars_consts.rst

 'type' being `const`.
 Important notes about constants:

 - A constant must have an initializer; without one, it will compile error.
-- A constant's value cannot be modified after it's initializer.
+- A constant's value cannot be modified after its initializer.
 - If the entire initializer expression is "compile-time constant", then the value of the constant is also "compile-time constant"

 .. _compiletime_const: